gabriel-p-artcls/20-03_sixteen-clusts/README.md

 Contents of folders inside of repo:

+* `0_obs_clusters`: images and code to generate the three figures of the original observed V frames.
 * `2_bh73_phot`: `11_short_exp` contains the final photometry used for this cluster.
 More details in the `README.md` file in the `2_bh73_phot` folder not synced with the repo.